achiriboga/success_app/README.md

 ## Rabbit Holes

-This version will only have the Android feel and look.
-Also, I am looking for a way to make only one priority per topic.
-I am having issues with the state, to make sure the options come from the the database dinamically.
+This version will only have Android's feel and look.
+Also, I am looking for a way to make to dinamically filter topics in the Todo Detail View, in order to have only one "High" priority per topic.
+I am having issues with the state, as the list map function can not display future types—I'm trying to connect to the DB directly.

 ## No-gos